Revolutionary War Re-enactment

 Revolutionary War Reenactment - The Battle of Sunset Lake

-Between 200 to 300 volunteer reenactors from the North West Territory Alliance will descend upon Vicksburg from Friday night, June 24, 2016, to Sunday late afternoon to demonstrate, perform, educate, and live as they were in the Northwest Territory in the lead up to conflict between the King of England and the Patriots.
+Between 200 to 300 volunteer reenactors from the North West Territory Alliance will descend upon Vicksburg from Saturday, June 24, 2017, to Sunday late afternoon to demonstrate, perform, educate, and live as they were in the Northwest Territory in the lead up to conflict between the King of England and the Patriots.

 They will kick off the event with a Fue de Joie on Friday evening at dusk, when all of the reenactors will fire their guns into the air to signal the opening of the two-day event.